Luca Marrone: Sassuolo

 Initially part of the first-team plans for Juventus prior to the start of the 2013–14 Serie A season, Marrone was sold to newly promoted Serie A side Sassuolo on 2 September 2013 on a co-ownership deal.
 The deal served as an exchange for 50% of the contract of Sassuolo's Domenico Berardi, who joined Juventus on a co-ownership deal but remained at Sassuolo on loan for the 2013–14 campaign.
 Marrone's season with the neroverdi began well, but was ultimately hampered by injuries that limited the midfielder to just 15 league appearances.
 On 20 June 2014, the co-ownership deal was renewed between Sassuolo and Juventus, with Sassuolo retaining the playing rights for the player.

 Return to Juventus

 On 3 July 2014, however, Marrone returned to Juventus once more after Juventus bought out the remaining 50% of his contract from Sassuolo in a deal worth €5 million (€500,000 plus the transfer of Federico Peluso).
 He also signed a five-year contract that binds him to Juventus until 30 June 2019.

 Hellas Verona (loan)

 Marrone joined Hellas Verona on loan from Juventus on 28 January 2016.
 He made his debut on 7 February 2016 against Internazionale for the club where Verona were fighting from relegation.
 Marrone provided three assist to all three goals which ended as draw.

 Zulte Waregem (loan)

+In August 2016, Marrone was loaned out to Zulte Waregem.
+In January 2023, Zulte Waregem offered a two-and-a-half-year contract to bring Marrone back but was rejected for personal reasons.